OpenTranslationBible/open-bible/en-GB/18.Job/md/job-08.md

 ## Job 8:1

-Then Bildad the Shuhite responded,
+Then Bildad the Shuhite answered,

 ## Job 8:2

-> “How long will you say these things,
+> “How long will you speak such things,
-> And the words of your mouth be a mighty wind?
+> and the words of your mouth be a strong wind?

 ## Job 8:3

-> Does God pervert justice?
+> Does God distort justice?
-> Or does the Almighty pervert what is right?
+> Or does the Almighty twist what is right?

 ## Job 8:4

-> If your sons sinned against Him,
+> If your children sinned against Him,
-> Then He turned them over to the power of their wrongdoing.
+> He delivered them to the consequences of their transgression.

 ## Job 8:5

-> If you will seek God
+> But if you seek God earnestly
-> And plead for the compassion of the Almighty,
+> and plead for the mercy of the Almighty,

 ## Job 8:6

-> If you are pure and upright,
+> if you are pure and upright,
-> Surely now He will stir Himself for you
+> surely He will rouse Himself on your behalf
-> And restore your rightful habitation.
+> and restore your rightful place.

 ## Job 8:7

-> Though your beginning was insignificant,
+> Though your beginnings seemed small,
-> Yet your end will increase greatly.
+> your future will flourish greatly.

 ---

 ## Job 8:8

-> “Please inquire of past generations,
+> “Inquire of former generations,
-> And consider the findings of their ancestors.
+> and consider what their ancestors discovered,

 ## Job 8:9

-> For we are only of yesterday and know nothing,
+> for we are but of yesterday and know nothing,
-> Because our days on earth are as a shadow.
+> as our days on earth are a mere shadow.

 ## Job 8:10

-> Will they not teach you and tell you,
+> Will they not instruct you and speak to you,
-> And bring forth words from their minds?
+> bringing forth words from their understanding?

 ## Job 8:11

 > Can papyrus grow tall without a marsh?
-> Can the reeds grow without water?
+> Can reeds thrive without water?

 ## Job 8:12

-> While it is still green and not cut down,
+> While still green and uncut,
-> Yet it withers before any other plant.
+> they wither faster than any other plant.

 ## Job 8:13

-> So are the paths of all who forget God;
+> Such is the fate of all who forget God;
-> And the hope of the godless will perish,
+> the hope of the godless shall perish.

 ## Job 8:14

-> Whose confidence is fragile,
+> Their confidence is fragile,
-> And whose trust is a spider’s web.
+> and their trust is like a spider’s web.

 ## Job 8:15

-> He leans against his house, but it does not stand;
+> They lean on their house, but it does not stand;
-> He holds on to it, but it does not endure.
+> they hold fast to it, but it does not endure.

 ## Job 8:16

-> He thrives before the sun,
+> They are like a plant flourishing in the sunlight,
-> And his shoots spread out over his garden.
+> spreading its shoots over the garden.

 ## Job 8:17

-> His roots wrap around a rock pile,
+> Its roots entwine around a pile of stones,
-> He grips a house of stones.
+> it seeks a place among the rocks.

 ## Job 8:18

-> If he is removed from his place,
+> But if it is uprooted from its place,
-> Then it will deny him, saying, ‘I never saw you.’
+> that place will deny it, saying, ‘I never saw you.’

 ## Job 8:19

-> Behold, this is the joy of His way;
+> Surely this is the joy of its way,
-> And out of the dust others will sprout.
+> and from the soil others will sprout.

 ---

 ## Job 8:20

 > Behold, God will not reject a person of integrity,
-> Nor will He support evildoers.
+> nor will He support evildoers.

 ## Job 8:21

-> He will yet fill your mouth with laughter,
+> He will yet fill your mouth with laughter
-> And your lips with joyful shouting.
+> and your lips with shouts of joy.

 ## Job 8:22

-> Those who hate you will be clothed with shame,
+> Those who oppose you will be clothed with shame,
-> And the tent of the wicked will no longer exist.”
+> and the tents of the wicked will be no more.”